ssosnik/green-code/README.md

 It is a Spring Boot Server.

 ## Build
-Build the project as a standard maven project using shell script:
+Build the project as any standard maven project using shell script:

     build.sh